 This evening was also about supporting talented, independent, artists – the special guests I was fortunate to have on the evening presented by the Gipsy Hill Sessions:

-Michelle Jane Wormleighton opening the night delighted us with her intricate and comedic storytelling as George the spider, Joe Duggan moved us with his rich, poetic, observations and insights and Winston Skerritt soothed and wooed with his dulcet tones and soulful tunes.
+Michelle Jane Wormleighton opening the night delighted us with her intricate and comedic storytelling as George the spider, Joe Duggan moved us with his poetic observations and insights and Winston Skerritt soothed and wooed with his dulcet tones and soulful tunes.

 As it happens the ‘Songstress EP Launch’ was a magical affair imbued with love and passion.
-It’s wonderful to put on a night that lights a fire in people, to watch them unfurl, open to creativity, their own inspiration and each other.
+It’s wonderful to put on a night that lights a fire in people, to watch them unfurl, open to creativity and their own inspiration.